Amsterdam, Netherlands

 Course aim

-2. The participant will have knowledge of the risk factors for youth suicide and adequate interventions.
+1. The participant will have knowledge of the risk factors and protective factors for people with suicidal ideation and suicidal behavior.

-3. The participant will have gained understanding of different methodologies and their approaches to understanding and preventing suicide.
+3. The participant has gained understanding in different methodologies and their approaches to prevent (attempted) suicides.

-4. The participant will have gained understanding of different research disciplines and their contributions to the field.
+4. The participant has gained understanding of different research disciplines and their contributions to the field.

 Fee info